What is Dermatology?

 Itchy skin, also known as pruritus, is a tingling or irritating sensation that provokes a patient to scratch their skin.
 While scratching typically provides temporary relief, persistent itching often makes the problem worse.
 Itching that is experienced throughout the entire body is likely a result of a systemic disorder and localized itching is commonly due to contact with an irritant.
 Blood tests or a skin biopsy can help determine the exact cause.

 Pediatric dermatology is a subspecialty that allows dermatologists to care for skin conditions of children.
 Many skin conditions appear more frequently in toddlers or adolescents than adults.
 In addition, children often require a different treatment method than adults.
-Whether for cosmetic or medical reasons, Dr. Booth can help treat your child’s skin conditions.
+Whether for cosmetic or medical reasons, dermatology providers at Signature Plastic Surgery and Dermatology can help treat your child’s skin conditions.

 Psoriasis & Psoriatic Arthritis